Ecological Outcome Verification: Could it be the incentive that catalyzes scalable change across Midwestern dairy farms?

 Most of the current success stories revolve around organic dairymen located in Kalona and Bloomfield Iowa.
 There is a core group of like-minded producers that see the value of regenerative agriculture, particularly as it pertains to organic dairy, and are implementing the principles while experiencing a steep learning curve.
 Their willingness to serve as "guinea pigs" has enabled others to observe outcomes and begin the process of adopting these practices themselves.

 Regenerative agriculture is a new paradigm that will sweep through organic dairy in particular at some point.
-The customer WILL demand it.
+Distributors and stores are starting to require it, because ultimately the customer WILL demand it.
 The sooner producers realize this, the sooner they can begin the process of implementing practices, adjusting to initial outcomes, and progress along the path of success.

 The SARE grant funds have enabled us to implement EOV monitoring and supplement other funds to help train farmers in these practices.